 This has never been as true as it is now.
-The origins of the maxim were in the District's long associations with the earth beneath it - the coal and clay which formed the basis of our local industry and the fertile soils which supported our agriculture.
+The origins of the maxim were in the District's long associations with the earth beneath it - the coal and clay which formed the basis of our local industry.

 What is now clear is that the future challenges and opportunities are in the air above us.
 The Climate Emergency has brought sharply into focus that business as usual isn't an option.
 We all need to make the change to a low carbon future to secure the benefits we've enjoyed in the past.